 Solar power systems derive clean, pure energy from the sun, combatting greenhouse gas emissions, improving pubic health, and reducing our collective dependence on non-sustainable fossil fuels.

 The total cost of the project is $103,500.
-In addition to fundraising, the church is investigating grant opportunities and Massachusetts (SMART) solar tax incentives.
+In addition to fundraising, the church investigated grant opportunities and Massachusetts (SMART) solar tax incentives.

-With your help, solar panel installation will offset approximately 85% of electricity used by the church.
+With your help, solar panel installation offset approximately 85% of electricity used by the church.

 There is no better time to go ‘green’ at South Church.
 Electricity prices have been rising steadily, while at the same time, Food Pantry supporters are seeking to increase access to fresh and healthy food which must be refrigerated for viability.

 South Church has already made significant efforts to minimize energy use in the building, installing LED lights, and replacing old freezers & refrigerators with efficient walk-ins.
 Our kitchen was recently updated for efficiency, installing a new convection oven and stove (which doesn’t use pilot lights).
 Most church rooms now have newer, insulated windows.

 We officially kicked off our Solar Energy Project on June 21, 2019 — the summer solstice! — at our June Bread & Roses Coffee House performance, which raised $500!
 An earlier pancake breakfast raised $620 for the project.

 You helped us raise $20,000 by our July deadline, and The Left Coast Fund will match that amount with a generous grant as part of their 50-State Solar Project!